-As part of our series How to Fully Fund Your Graduate Degree, here is a list of universities that fully fund the studies of all or most of their MS or MA in Chemistry students.
-A Master’s in Chemistry can lead to careers in research, teaching, academia, and many other industries.
+As part of our series How to Fully Fund Your Master’s Degree, here is a list of universities that offer fully funded Master’s Programs in Chemistry or fund most of the master’s students in chemistry.
+An M.Sc. or MS in Chemistry can lead to careers in research, teaching, academia, and many other industries.

-University of Ottawa, M.Sc. in Chemistry (Ottawa, ON, Canada): Graduate students are paid while they work toward their graduate degree through scholarships, stipends and/or teaching assistantships.
-For non-scholarship holders once accepted into our M.Sc. we guarantee a minimum total stipend of $21,000 per year, for at least 2 years for a M.Sc.
+(Ottawa, ON, Canada): Graduate students are paid while they work toward their graduate degree through scholarships, stipends, and/or teaching assistantships.
+For non-scholarship holders once accepted into our M.Sc., we guarantee a minimum total stipend of $24,000 per year, for at least 2 years for an M.Sc.
 To receive this stipend, you will act as a teaching assistant (TA).

-University of Toronto, M.Sc. in Chemistry (Toronto, ON): The Graduate Department of Chemistry provides a base funding for students in the funded cohort provided they maintain satisfactory progress toward completion of their degree.
-Stipends are a combination of teaching assistantship, research assistantship, external scholarships and/or University of Toronto Fellowship support.
+(Toronto, ON): The Graduate Department of Chemistry provides a base funding for students in the funded cohort provided they maintain satisfactory progress toward completion of their degree.
+Stipends are a combination of teaching assistantship, research assistantship, external scholarships, and/or University of Toronto Fellowship support.
 For 2021-22, the A&S base funding package will be $19,000.

 © Victoria Johnson 2020, all rights reserved